 I really like this system; the biggest problem I see is that there’s only one car per shift for a large urban centre.
 It seems much more civilized to have a more subtle police presence (unmarked car, no uniform), a highly experienced mental health nurse, and transportation in an ambulance (what with mental illness being a medical issue).

-I understand why police need to be involved sometimes if someone is being taken to hospital on an involuntary basis, but I don’t think that’s any excuse to take the health out of mental health care.
-Mental illness crisis is an emergency medical issue, and I strongly police should be involved in a primarily supportive role unless there’s an imminent safety risk.
+I understand why police need to be involved sometimes if someone is being taken to hospital involuntarily.
+However, I don’t think that’s any excuse to take the health out of mental health care.
+Mental illness crisis is an emergency medical issue, and I strongly believe the police should be primarily supportive unless there’s an imminent safety risk.
 There’s no reason for them to be doing “wellness checks” routinely.

 Less lethal options

 Because mental illness is unpredictable, mental health crisis situations are equally unpredictable.
 However, I think having a well-designed crisis response system can go a long way in both promoting safety and preserving dignity of the mentally ill person in crisis.
-A system that further traumatizes mentally ill individuals does no one any favours, and we need to do better than that.
+A system that further traumatizes mentally ill individuals does no one any favours.
+We need to do better than that.

-You may also be interested in a more recent post on how defunding the police could be beneficial for people with mental illness.
+You may also be interested in the post on defunding the police and how it could benefit people with mental illness.